The 2019 Golden Globes Red Carpet Was on Fire: Which Celeb Earned Your Best Dressed Vote?

 Of course we can't forget Emmy Rossum, who wore a gorgeous pink tulle Monique Lhuillier gown that was fit for a princess.
 Golden Globes winner Regina King also caught our eye when she donned a sparkly, form-fitting pink frock by Alberta Ferretti that was to die for.

 Our final favorite from the night was Riverdale star Lili Reinhart.
-She came dressed to impress at her first Globes show in a red, tulle ball gown by KHYELI and matching Christian Louboutin shoes...and eye shadow.
+She came dressed to impress at her first Globes show in a red, tulle ball gown by KHYELI, matching red Christian Louboutin heels, bold red eye shadow and Essie's newest gel couture color Button & Buffed with crystal accents.

 There were a lot more impeccably dressed stars that showed up at the 2019 Golden Globes, but these nine women and one dapper dude were definitely our favorites.
 The question is, which one has your vote for best dressed?